All Episodes

 That particular decision is going for Franken.

-You've got the situation of the duplicate ballots I just explained that's headed for court up here, where you've got a defective ballot, it might be an absentee, could even be a vote on November 4th, but more than likely an absentee.
+You've got the situation of the duplicate ballots I just explained that's headed for court up here, where you've got a defective ballot.

-It comes folded, it's defective.
+It comes folded.

-So they give they they may they make up a duplicate ballot.
+So they make up a duplicate ballot.

-Well, you don't want to vote, you know, count the votes twice, so the duplicate ballot, which is clean, runs through the machine.
+Well, you don't want to vote, you know, count the votes twice.

 The other one, which is set aside but kept, needs to be marked original duplicate.

-And believe it or not, Coleman cannot get cannot get the canvassing board or just about anybody to do the obvious and say, well, no, those aren't going to count.
+And believe it or not, Coleman cannot get, cannot get the canvassing board or just about anybody to do the obvious and say, well, no, those aren't going to count.

-Not so this time, the canvassing board is directing those folks to count them by January 5th.
+The canvassing board is directing those folks to count them by January 5th.

 Well, that's not going to happen.